Prostitution in Singapore: History

-The rapid economic development of Singapore in the late nineteenth century combined with the city's gender imbalance (the male population greatly outnumbered the female) resulted in prostitution becoming a flourishing business and brothels a boom industry.
-The prostitutes were primarily Chinese and Japanese, imported as karayuki-san.
-It is estimated that 80% of the women and girls coming from China to Singapore in the late 1870s were sold into prostitution.
+In the late nineteenth century Singapore had a large gender imbalance, with the male population greatly outnumbering the female.
+In 1884, the city had a population of only 6,600 Chinese women in total, compared to 60,000 Chinese men.
+This combined with the city's rapid economic development, resulting in prostitution becoming a flourishing business and brothels a boom industry.
+An estimated 2,000 of the 6,600 Chinese women in the city in 1884 worked as prostitutes.
+It is also estimated that 80% of the women and girls coming from China to Singapore in the late 1870s were sold into prostitution.
+Singapore's prostitutes were primarily Chinese and Japanese, imported as karayuki-san.
+Many of those from China were ethnic Tanka people who were regarded as being of a non-Han ethnicity during the Late Qing and Republican period of China.
+They serviced the men of the overseas Chinese community.
+Singapore was also a destination for Vietnamese women trafficked from their villages.
+Many Vietnamese girls from Tonkin were disguised as Chinese when being trafficked out of Vietnam for prostitution.

 The development of the Japanese enclave in Singapore at Middle Road, Singapore was connected to the establishment of brothels east of the Singapore River, namely along Hylam, Malabar, Malay and Bugis Streets during the late 1890s.
+The Japanese prostitutes on Malabar and Malay streets were favoured by Europeans.
 By 1905 there were at least 109 Japanese brothels in Singapore.
 Prostitution was seen by the colonial authorities as a necessary evil but a number of steps were taken to place restrictions on prostitution in the city.
 The registration of prostitutes and brothels was made compulsory in an attempt to prevent forced prostitution, and an Office to Protect Virtue was set up to help anyone unwillingly involved in prostitution.
 Shortly after the outbreak of World War I the colonial authorities banned prostitution by white women, and as a result the white brothels in Singapore (over twenty in 1914) had all closed by 1916.

 A 1916 report described the misery and indecency of the prostitutes working in the red-light districts around Malay Street and Smith Street, and pressure was placed on the Colonial Office in Britain to further restrict licensed prostitution.
 Sir Arthur Young, governor-general of the Straits Settlements, considered prostitution indispensable for the colony's economy and labour supply but the sale of women and girls into prostitution was banned in 1917.
 Influential figures in the city's Japanese community who were concerned about dignity and morality put pressure on the Japanese Consulate to end Japanese prostitution.
 In 1920 the Consulate ordered the banishment of all Japanese prostitutes from Singapore, though some of the women remained as unlicensed prostitutes.
 The importation of women and girls for prostitution was banned in 1927 and brothels were banned in 1930, though prostitution remained legal.